dashingsoft/pyarmor/docs/usage.rst

 the obfuscated scripts, the :ref:`Runtime Package` need to be distributed to end users too.

+PyArmor only deals with `.py` files, if there are data files or binary extension in the package, copy them to ``dist`` manually.

 The :ref:`Runtime Package` may not with the obfuscated scripts, it could be moved to any Python path, only if `import pytransform` works.